 Many different cooking methods exist today and some of the most commonly used include boiling, steaming, stewing, roasting, frying, microwaving, sautéing, simmering, Sous-viding, and pressure-cooking.
 In addition to these methods many vegetables and legumes are also washed, peeled and cut.
 Bonus fact, by cutting for example broccoli, the broccoli releases an enzyme that increases taste and smell.
 Same thing with onions, only a different enzyme.

 For broccoli, it seems that steaming is best able to preserve healthy nutrients like folate, vitamin C and antioxidant capacity (Yuan et al., 2009).
-Steaming also seems to provide more flavor than boiling.
+Steaming also seems to provide more flavour than boiling.
 7.5 min cooking time is a good number to aim for in order to preserve nutritional quality (Fabbri and Crosby, 2016).
 Stir-frying or boiling broccoli also caused a greater loss of soluble proteins compared to microwaving or steaming.

 Potatoes, on the other hand, are best cooked using Sous vide, at least for folate retention.
 Boiling is also a good method since boiling whole potatoes (with skin) for 60 min seem to preserve folate content when compared to uncooked potatoes.
 Oven baking, on the other hand, increases the risk of folate losses compared to boiling.